1221141/blog-/blog/2023_04_29_10_04_18_obsidian-file-creation-renamed-with-templater.md

 When creating a new file in the blog folder a prompt asks for the title of the blog post, this is very similar to my emacs/vim approach.

 ### Linter plugin
-The linter plugin makes it easy to update the updated and title metadata in the frontmatter, this is also similar to what i have in my emacs `blog.el` mode.
+The linter plugin makes it easy to update the updated and title metadata in the frontmatter, this is also similar to what I have in my emacs `blog.el` mode.